 How do I sign up?

-To obtain an application form and brochure, please call the coordinator at (619) 594-2517.
+To obtain a registration form, please call the coordinator at (619) 594-2517.
 You will then need to contact the SDSU department academic advisor and determine a plan of study.
 All available certificate classes are published in the University's class schedule by department.
 A $35 application processing fee will be charged.
 Please make checks payable to SDSU Foundation.

 Are Open University Certificate programs available for international students?

 International students who have satisfied the prerequisites may apply for admission to an Open University Certificate program.
 A TOEFL score of 550, or its equivalent, is required.
 However, Open University Certificate programs are not available to international students with an I-20 visa issued by another university.
 Contact the U.S. Citizenship and Immigration Services (uscis.gov) for more information.

 What is the cost?